Jaegerschnitzel is classic German comfort food. Easy to make, with a tasty mushroom sauce and the fruity sauce on the side goes so well too.

 Just FYI lingonberry jelly can be found at any IKEA store.

 That's true, but I for one had to trek to get to an Ikea and I imagine I'm not alone!
-Plus the flavors of this are still very tasty, similar and I'm sure with much less sugar.
+Plus the flavors of the cranberry-raspberry sauce are still very tasty, similar and I'm sure with much less sugar.

 Caroline, you have done it again!
 This looks absolutely amazing!